 An 8.0-inch touchscreen forms the base of the much-applauded Land Rover Discovery Sport infotainment system.
 The User Interface (UI) is pretty smooth and responsive and encompasses a multitude of functionalities like navigation, radio, InControl(Smartphone connectivity), WiFi hotspot etc. But it is also to be said that one would take a bit of time getting used to this system.
 Also, this system misses out on modern-day connectivities like Apple Car Play and Android Auto.

 The 380W Meridian Sound System with 11 speakers spread across the cabin of the Discovery Sport HSE petrol, offers supreme sound quality and audio experience.

-The front seats are 10-way power adjustable and without a memory function on the Land Rover Discovery Sport HSE petrol, however, the diesel-powered Land Rover Discovery Sport HSE Luxury has on board, a set of 12-way power adjustable front seats with memory function.
+The front seats are 10-way power-adjustable and without a memory function on the Land Rover Discovery Sport HSE petrol, however, the diesel-powered Land Rover Discovery Sport HSE Luxury has on board, a set of 12-way power-adjustable front seats with memory function.

-As for the ergonomics and practicality, almost every bit on the Land seems to be so laid out as to suit the convenience of the driver, except for the power window controls, that appeared to be too strangely placed for us.
+As for the ergonomics and practicality, almost every bit on the Land seems to be so laid out as to suit the convenience of the driver, except for the power window controls, which appeared to be too strangely placed for us.
 We would have liked them way closer and in better reach any day.